Flybell/Scraping-and-Analyzing-COVID-19-Taiwan-CDC-Press-Releases/README.md

 1. Download all the files into the same folder.
 2. Make sure you have the following libraries installed: beautifulsoup & request

-In command line & your virtual environment:
+In command line, within your virtual environment:

 `$ pip install requests`